Camino de santiago pamplona

 Finally, I don’t fully know why people do this trek, but I know why I’m doing it.

-I love hiking and it seemed like a great challenge.
-I sort of have a goal to do all the great hikes in the world and I feel like I’ve accomplished my share (Kilimanjaro, Inca Trail, Annapurna Circuit, Mt.
+I love hiking, and it seemed like a great challenge.
+I sort of have a goal to do all the great hikes in the world, and I feel like I’ve accomplished my share (Kilimanjaro, Inca Trail, Annapurna Circuit, Mt.
 Kinabalu, Half Dome, Milford Trek – to name a few).

 kinabalu

 I also wanted time to slow down and reflect upon my current situation.
-I think I have been going so fast and furious these last 2 years that I have not had a chance to actually consider what I’ve accomplished and most importantly – where I’m going.
+I think I have been going so fast and furious these last 2 years that I have not had a chance to actually consider what I’ve accomplished and, most importantly, where I’m going.
 Five weeks of alone time and slow walking should provide me plenty of time to reflect.
 I have no idea what will come out of it, but I do hope that some clarity appears in some aspects of my life.

-Don’t fear, I have help:
+Don’t fear, I have help

 Rayo to the rescue!
 Rayo is a company that I’m utilizing to help lead me into this unknown.
 They have a cool iPhone/iPad application that will guide me every step of the way.
 They provide trail maps, and with the phone’s GPS function, the application will let you know exactly where you are at all times.
-This way you know exactly how far you have to walk to get to the next albergue or the next café/market, and obviously, ensure you don’t get lost or make a wrong turn.

 It also provides details on all of the historical sites you pass and even has a translator so that when I arrive in a town in desperate need of Band-Aids, I will be able to ask for them in Spanish.
-Finally, it will also provide me a 3G connection throughout the trail so I can upload iPhone photos and keep myself as plugged in as I’d like.
+Finally, it will also provide me with a 3G connection throughout the trail so I can upload iPhone photos and keep myself as plugged in as I’d like.

 I’m really excited to try the Rayo application out as they have been super to work with thus far!